-The Independent Electoral Commission has weathered a storm of criticism to declare the 2014 elections free and fair.
+The Independent Electoral Commission has weathered a storm to criticism to declare the 2014 elections free and fair.

 Independent Electoral Commission deputy chairman Terry Tselane has acknowledged there were mistakes during this year’s elections, but said like any other organisation in the world, the IEC was not perfect.